 3. Oil and Gas systems.

-Focusing collective efforts on methane emission sources is a cost-effective approach to reducing greenhouse gas (GHG) emissions and increasing energy security, enhancing economic growth, improving air quality, and improving worker safety.
+Focusing collective efforts on methane emission sources is a cost-effective approach to reducing greenhouse gas (GHG) emissions & increasing energy security, enhancing economic growth, improving air quality, & improving worker safety.

 Recognition 3